olinml2024/olinml2024.github.io/assignments/assignment12/assignment12.markdown

 \end{align}
 $$

-We get the final outputs of our attention head by multiply our matrix from part C by $\mlmat{V}$.
+We get the final outputs of our attention head by multiplying our matrix from part C by $\mlmat{V}$.

 $$
 \begin{align}